 The Highlands: Our full report

-The Highlands opened in 2016 and is one of the newest camps in the area, located about 45 minutes' drive ...... north of the Ngorongoro Crater.
-It lies far from other camps in a forested area near the Olmoti Volcano.
-The camp is unique in design – you'll struggle to find anywhere else like this in East Africa!
+The Highlands is located north of the Ngorongoro Crater, far from other camps in a forested area near the ......
+Olmoti Volcano.
+The camp's design is unique – you won't find anywhere else like this in East Africa.

-We visited The Highlands for the first time in November 2016.
+We visited The Highlands for the first time in 2016, shortly after it opened.
 As it is the sister camp to Dunia Camp, Sayari Camp, Oliver's Camp and Olakira, amongst others, we expected the excellent standards set by these camps to be evident at The Highlands – we were not disappointed!
-Members of the team have been back multiple times since, most recently visiting in February 2018.
+Members of the team have been back multiple times since, most recently visiting in 2018.

 Views from The Highlands are beautiful, taking in both the sunrise and the sunset, and the sweeping landscape of the surrounding area, for which the lodge is named.
 When the clouds clear, it is possible to see the Gol Mountains to the north west, the vast plains of the Serengeti, and the nearby Empakaai and Olmoti Craters.
 There are occasional sightings of buffalo, zebra, porcupine and even elephant from camp.